Homebrew/homebrew-cask/doc/hacking.md

 # Hacking on Homebrew-cask

-If you'd like to hack on the Ruby code that drives this project, please join us, we'd love to have you!
+If you’d like to hack on the Ruby code that drives this project, please join us, we’d love to have you!

 ## Goals, Design, and Philosophy

 Homebrew-cask is an attempt to make a Linux-style package manager for precompiled OS X software.
-Homebrew-cask is not yet as featureful as `apt` or `yum`, but we are trying to be as close as we can get to those tools from the user's point of view.
+Homebrew-cask is not yet as featureful as `apt` or `yum`, but we are trying to be as close as we can get to those tools from the user’s point of view.

 We manage installed files via the “symlink farm” method, like [GNU Stow](http://www.gnu.org/software/stow/) and [Homebrew](http://brew.sh/).
 Similarly, we try to avoid `sudo`